What ‘Stronger Than Chemo’ Means

 She talked about how much harder everyday life had become.
 She tired easily.
 Walking longer distances became difficult.
 She was losing independence in ways that frightened her.
 Eventually, we began talking about mobility aids.
 She did not want a walker or wheelchair.
 To her, they represented loss.

 I remember trying to reframe the conversation.
 I told her that using a walker did not mean she had stopped living fully.
 If being outdoors mattered to her, then the goal was not preserving the image of how she used to move through the world.
 The goal was helping her continue participating in the parts of life she still loved.
-A wheelchair might allow her […]
+A wheelchair might allow her to […]

 How to Keep Caring Without Breaking